cscorley/dissertation/chapters/4_results/3_combo.md

 significant at $p<0.01$ for the FLT task.
 Similarly, for the DIT task, combined results of all subject systems contains 86 pairs that are statistically significant at $p<0.01$.

-\todo{output the wilcoxon significant counts to the friedman results tables?}